NeoResearch/neo2-yellowpaper/sections/08_dBFT.md

 <!-- END COMMENT -->

 On [Figure @Fig:dbft-sm], consensus node starts on `Initial` state, on view $v=0$.
 Given `H` and `v`, a round-robin procedure detects if current node $i$ is Primary: $(H + v) \mod R = i$ (it is set to backup otherwise).
 If node is Primary, it may proceed to `RequestSent` after `FillContext` action (that selects transactions and creates a new proposed block) after $T$ seconds.
-`T` is currently, until version 2.0, calculated as a basin on the time that the node received last block instead of checking the timestamp in which previous header was signed.
+`T` is currently, until version 2.0, calculated based on the time that the node received last block instead of checking the timestamp in which the previous header was signed.

 ## Pseudocode